officeleadvision/kiki-assistant/.github/pull_request_template.md

 ### Note to first-time contributors: Please open a discussion post in [Discussions](https://github.com/open-webui/open-webui/discussions) to discuss your idea/fix with the community before creating a pull request, and describe your changes before submitting a pull request.

 This is to ensure large feature PRs are discussed with the community first, before starting work on it.
-If the community does not want this feature or it is not relevant for Open WebUI as a project, it can be identified in the discussion before working on the feature and submitting the PR.
+If the community does not want this feature or it is not relevant for Lead Me as a project, it can be identified in the discussion before working on the feature and submitting the PR.

 **Before submitting, make sure you've checked the following:**

 - [ ] **Target branch:** Verify that the pull request targets the `dev` branch. **Not targeting the `dev` branch will lead to immediate closure of the PR.**
 - [ ] **Description:** Provide a concise description of the changes made in this pull request down below.
 - [ ] **Changelog:** Ensure a changelog entry following the format of [Keep a Changelog](https://keepachangelog.com/) is added at the bottom of the PR description.
-- [ ] **Documentation:** If necessary, update relevant documentation [Open WebUI Docs](https://github.com/open-webui/docs) like environment variables, the tutorials, or other documentation sources.
+- [ ] **Documentation:** If necessary, update relevant documentation [Lead Me Docs](https://github.com/open-webui/docs) like environment variables, the tutorials, or other documentation sources.
 - [ ] **Dependencies:** Are there any new dependencies?
 Have you updated the dependency versions in the documentation?
 - [ ] **Testing:** Perform manual tests to **verify the implemented fix/feature works as intended AND does not break any other functionality**.
 Take this as an opportunity to **make screenshots of the feature/fix and include it in the PR description**.
 - [ ] **Agentic AI Code:** Confirm this Pull Request is **not written by any AI Agent** or has at least **gone through additional human review AND manual testing**.
 If any AI Agent is the co-author of this PR, it may lead to immediate closure of the PR.